phaserjs/phaser/README.md

 * Optimised separateX/Y and overlap so they don't use any temporary vars any more.
 * Added the new Physics.Body object to all Sprites.
 Used for all physics calculations in-game.
 Will be extended for Fixtures/Joints in future.
 * Added SpriteUtils.setOriginToCenter to quickly set the origin of a sprite based on either frameBounds or body.bounds
+* Added Sprite.Input component for tracking Input events over a Sprite
+* Added Sprite.Input.useHandCursor (for desktop)
+* Added Sprite.Input.justOver and justOut with a configurable ms delay
+* Added Sprite.Events component for a global easy to access area to listen to events from

 V0.9.6